Wednesday´s Movie Night

 Simon Bolivar fought over 100 battles against the Spanish Empire in South America.
 He rode over 70,000 miles on horseback.
 His military campaigns covered twice the territory of Alexander the Great.
 His army never conquered – it liberated.

-The last 7 hours of democratically elected former President of Chile Salvador Allende and his closest collaborators, inside the Palace of La Moneda, during the brutal military coup d’etat on Sept.
+The last 7 hours of former President of Chile Salvador Allende, and his closest collaborators inside the Palace of La Moneda, during the brutal military coup d’etat on Sept.
 11, 1973, the day democracy in Chile ended.
 Based on true events.

 A young boy, in an effort to have a normal childhood in 1980’s El Salvador, is caught up in a dramatic fight for his life as he desperately tries to avoid the war which is raging all around him.

 “La Vida Loca” reflects a depressing and hopeless reality.
 The documentary, by photojournalist and filmmaker Christian Poveda, follows some of the members of “la dieciocho”, the so-called 18th Street gang in a poor San Salvador neighborhood.